-This beach is 20 km from city centre.
-During high season, especially on weekends and holidays this may be quite busy due to it’s popularity with locals and foreigners alike.
+This beach is 20 km from Chumphon city centre.
+During the high season, especially on weekends and holidays, this bay may be quite busy due to its popularity with locals and foreigners alike.

 Bungalows and restaurants are dotted along the street facing the beautiful ocean and island views.

 Along Sai Ri beach there is a shrine for Krom Luang Chumphon Khet Udomsak who was a prince and highly praised royal Thai navy admiral.
 This is a sacred place for the locals.

 Near Hat Sai Ri beach are two gorgeous viewpoints, one of which is the viewpoint at Khao Chao Mueang hill.
 At just over 1.5 km, the hill can be easily reached by a 30-minute walk from the bay.

 The charming pavilion atop the hill offers the best views of the coastline and islands of Chumphon.
 The viewpoint is open from 8:00 to 18:00.

 Khao Matsee viewpoint is a 15-minute drive from Hat Sai Ri beach.
 The viewpoint is also accessible by car or motorbike.

 Here you can enjoy a 360 view of Chumphon’s landscape, beach coast and islands.